New Mediation Assistance Hot Line To Provide Improved Resolution to Special Education Disputes

 Mediation under the IDEA is voluntary.
 Neither a school nor a parent can compel the other to mediate.
 If they both agree to mediate, no one has the authority to prevent them from doing so.
 Requesting a facilitator for an Individual Education Plan (IEP) or resolution meeting operates the same way.

 Mediation is designed for parents and school personnel to express their views and negotiate solutions to benefit students with disabilities.
 Lawyers and advocates for either side may participate in mediation sessions.
 They are most effective in supporting roles, helping the parties collaboratively identify ways to meet student needs.

-Launched in 1997, the MSEMP program has an average mediation agreement rate of nearly 80 percent.
+Launched in 1997, SEMS has an average mediation agreement rate of nearly 80 percent.